 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps to fund journalism across The Independent.

 Part of the appeal of a cocktail, aside from its delicious taste, lies in its appearance – and this no-nonsense guide illustrates each recipe with a wonderfully-straightforward at-a-glance diagram which handily details precise components and proportions for each drink.
-What’s more, thanks to these articulate and colourful diagrams – which take up the majority of the page – recipes are so concisely written they’re often no longer than a sentence or two, making it an easily accessible, even if you’ve had a few!
+What’s more, thanks to these articulate and colourful diagrams – which take up the majority of the page – recipes are so concisely written they’re often no longer than a sentence or two, making this an easy-to-follow guide, even if you’ve had a few...

 'Fizz' by Olly Smith, published by Ebury Press: £12.99, Waterstones

-Award-winning wine writer and broadcaster Olly Smith certainly knows his tipples; on top of being a regular wine expert on BBC1’s Saturday Kitchen, he regularly appears on BBC Radio 2, presents his own podcast, A Glass With, and has scooped up an impressive number of awards and accolades to boot.
+Award-winning wine writer and broadcaster Olly Smith certainly knows his tipples – on top of being a regular wine expert on BBC1’s Saturday Kitchen, he also appears on BBC Radio 2, presents his own podcast, A Glass With, and has scooped up an impressive number of awards and accolades to boot.
 And his new book, Fizz, is positively buzzing with enthusiasm and energy for all things bubbly.

-‘Redemption Bar – Alcoholic-Free Cocktails with Benefits' by Andrea Waters & Catherine Salway, published by Kyle Books: £8.57, Amazon
+'Redemption Bar – Alcohol-Free Cocktails with Benefits' by Andrea Waters and Catherine Salway, published by Kyle Books: £10.42, Amazon

-With chapters divided into: classics, martinis, mojitos, long drinks and fizz, you’d be forgiven for thinking this was a regular guide to cocktail making.
-From the brains behind London’s popular Redemption Bar group, this book is a tasty tour de force of all things non-alcoholic – plus there’s recipes for canapés, too.
-Many of the most popular intoxicants served at Redemption Bar have made it into the book, including the apple mockjito, fro-co-rita and the flu fighters martini, alongside some new inventions.
-Recipes include detailed introductions explaining the inventive and experimental cocktails and their health benefits, and the accompanying photography is luscious and seductive, enough to make anyone forgo the booze.
+With chapters divided into classics, martinis, mojitos, long drinks and fizz, you’d be forgiven for thinking this was a regular guide to cocktail making.
+However, this book – from the brains behind London’s popular Redemption Bar group – is a tasty tour de force of all things non-alcoholic, plus there’s recipes for canapés, too.
+Many of the most popular non-toxicants served at Redemption Bar have made it into the book, including the apple mockjito, the fro-co-rita and the flu fighters martini, alongside some new inventions.
+Recipes include detailed introductions explaining the inventive and experimental cocktails and their health benefits, and the accompanying photography is luscious and seductive enough to make anyone forgo the booze.

-'Around The World in 80 Cocktails' by Chad Parkhill, published by Hardie Grant: £9.35, WHSmith
+'Around the World in 80 Cocktails' by Chad Parkhill, published by Hardie Grant: £10.65, WHSmith

 Cocktails are synonymous with holidays – so how about a book that combines the two?
 On top of detailing how to make 80 delicious brews, this colourfully-illustrated guide also describes the history of the respective concoctions, as well as fun facts about the countries where they originate.
-Around The World In 80 Cocktails features all of the classics you’d expect, from Ernest Hemingway’s much-loved daiquiri to New York’s manhatten and Lima’s pisco sours, as well as lesser-known gems such as a stone crush from Iceland.
+Around the World in 80 Cocktails features all of the classics you’d expect, from Ernest Hemingway’s much-loved daiquiri to New York’s manhattan and Lima’s pisco sours, as well as lesser-known gems such as a stone crush from Iceland.

-‘Tequila Mockingbird' by Tim Federle, published by Running Press: £6.83, Amazon
+'Tequila Mockingbird – Cocktails with a Literary Twist' by Tim Federle, published by Running Press: £7.72, Amazon

 This one’s for the literature lovers out there.
 While Tequila Mockingbird is not a new release – it was first published in 2013 – it’s nonetheless one that deserves returning to time and time again, just like a favourite novel.
-Offering "cocktails with a literary twist", this book is as much a celebration of some of history’s classic works of literature as the classic drinks themselves.
-It’s packed with puns – One Flew Over The Cosmo’s Nest, anyone? – but there’s substance among the wit too, as demonstrated in the detailed introduction, glossary and recipes.
+Its “cocktails with a literary twist” are as much a celebration of some of history’s classic works of literature as the classic drinks themselves.
+It’s packed with puns – anyone for a one flew over the cosmo’s nest? – but there’s substance among the wit too, as demonstrated in the detailed introduction, glossary and recipes.

-‘Free The Tipple: Kickass Cocktails Inspired by Iconic Women' by Jennifer Croll, published by Prestel: £7.19, WHSmith
+'Free the Tipple: Kickass Cocktails Inspired by Iconic Women' by Jennifer Croll, published by Prestel: £8.19, WHSmith

 'The Modern Cocktail: Innovation + Flavour' by Matt Whiley, published by Jacqui Small: £25, Foyles

-‘The Healthy Hedonist: 40 Naughty but Nourishing Cocktails' by Nicole Herft, published by Kyle Books: £9.99, WHSmith
+'The Healthy Hedonist: 40 Naughty but Nourishing Cocktails' by Nicole Herft, published by Kyle Books: £6.45, Abe Books

 Like the sound of a book that turns your alcohol consumption into an opportunity to imbibe some of your five-a-day?
 Look no further than The Healthy Hedonist, which does just what it says on the book jacket.
 In this creative book, author Nicole Herft provides alternative suggestions to the often-used sugary syrups, in turn replacing them with superfoods.
 With recipes such as peach and chia bellini, kombucha Pimm’s punch, kale and pineapple daiquiri and kefir mango lassi, Nicole shows that it is possible to enjoy a cocktail, guilt on the side.